Folic Acid vs. Folate: Everything You Need to Know

 Did you know that there are 13 vitamins that are vital — essential — to your survival?
-Among them is the lineup of B vitamins with names like thiamin (for Vitamin B1), riboflavin (Vitamin B2), and niacin (vitamin B3).
+Among them is the lineup of B vitamins with names like thiamin (for vitamin B1), riboflavin (vitamin B2), and niacin (vitamin B3).
 Then there’s folate, incredibly important for our health no matter our stage of life.
-The folate vitamin group is most active when converted into MethyFolate (MF).
+The folate vitamin group is most active when converted into methylfolate (MF).

 What is Folate?

 Folate is a group of chemically complicated substances that supply the body with chemically simple methyl groups.
 The body needs folates but can’t make them from scratch and therefore must get from foods or dietary supplements.
 Folate is vital at every life stage, from early development in the womb through birth and all the way through adulthood.
 But for many people lifestyle factors, popularly used medications or common gene mutations deplete their folate stores.
 For these individuals AND for the rest of us, methylfolate is the best dietary form of folate.